-- Belief in concept of witchcraft, magic or voodoo - Demons or the devil acting through children or leading them astray - The evil eye or djinns and dakini - · Ritual or muti murders - Breast Ironing - Female Genital Mutilation - Honour based violence and Forced Marriage - Chastisement of a child in a Place of Worship - 35.2 Whilst this is not an exhaustive list, Overdale Infant School and Pre-school recognises that sadly, such cases are on the increase within the community and as a school, we take such incidents as seriously as any other kind of abuse perpetrated by an adult on a child. - 35.3 If the school has been made aware of such a case, the school will follow LSCPB procedures and where appropriate, report the incident to Children Social Care and/or the Police. - 35.4 As a school, our staff are aware of some of the signs of this kind of abuse and have attended training to support them further.
+- · Belief in the concept of witchcraft, magic or voodoo

+- Demons or the devil acting through children or leading them astray

+- The evil eye or djinns and dakini

+- Ritual or muti murders

+- Breast Ironing

+- Female Genital Mutilation

+- Honour based violence and Forced Marriage

+- · Chastisement of a child in a Place of Worship

+Whilst this is not an exhaustive list, OVERDALE INFANT SCHOOL recognises that sadly, such cases are on the increase within the community and as a school, we take such incidents as seriously as any other kind of abuse perpetrated by an adult on a child.

+If the school has been made aware of such a case, the school will follow LSCPB procedures and where appropriate, report the incident to Children Social Care and/or the Police.

+As a school, our staff are aware of some of the signs of this kind of abuse and have attended training to support them further.
 We also work closely with all our children to promote healthy relationships and British Values.
 Our code of conduct (Children/Teachers/Parents & Carers), also teaches our children mutual respect of other faith, beliefs and cultures in a positive manner rather than negative.
 We believe and respect each other in our school and maintain this ethos throughout the teaching and learning environment.

-36 Early Help and Supporting Children and their Families
+11.11 Early Help and Supporting Children and their Families

-- 36.1 Early Help and prevention is about how different agencies work together to help children, young people and their families at any point in their lives to prevent or reduce difficulties.
-This means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - 36.2 At Overdale Infant School and Pre-school, key staff members and DSL's have attended our LSCPB's Early Help and Early Help Assessment Training and our staff are prepared to identify any children who may benefit from Early Help. (signpost/refer accordingly).
+Early Help and prevention is about how different agencies work together to help children, young people and their families at any point in their lives to prevent or reduce difficulties.
+This means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.

+At OVERDALE INFANT SCHOOL, key staff members and DSL's have attended our LSCPB's Early Help and Early Help Assessment Training and our staff are prepared to identify any children who may benefit from Early Help. (signpost/refer accordingly).